hcgatewood/twitch-plays-glockenspiel/README.md

 * Restrict notes to a certain key or scale

 We deliberately do not specify the complete command protocol in this document in order to leave it open to further expansion; however, we will describe a basic command structure which is intended to be easy to remember, descriptive, and quick to type.
 This project is inspired by [Twitch Plays Pokemón](https://en.wikipedia.org/wiki/Twitch_Plays_Pok%C3%A9mon), a massively popular online experiment in which the same chat and video streaming platform was used to collaboratively play a simple turn-based game.
-We hope to create a similar experiment, but with the users collaboratively playing a real-time piano.
-The largest challenge we predict is the shift from the turn-based system of Pokemón to the real-time real-world piano-based system.
+We hope to create a similar experiment, but with the users collaboratively playing a real-time glockenspiel.
+The largest challenge we predict is the shift from the turn-based system of Pokemón to the real-time real-world glockenspiel-based system.
 Since music is fundamentally based around rhythm, this will be a particularly difficult usability challenge to solve.

 ## II.
 System Description